Lowe’s Media Network - Self Service

 Final Design

-Integrated creative previews linked to performance metrics
+Integrated creative asset previews

 Reflections